Foxite/BirthdayBot/README.md

 Environment variables:
 - WEBHOOK_URI, required
 - CSV_PATH, optional (default is `birthdays.csv` in the current working directory, which is `/app`)
+- TZ, optional, but you should set it according to your target audience.
+Provide a tzdata file relative to /usr/share/zoneinfo (ex: Europe/Paris)

 ## Csv layout
 ```csv